polynatic/zenject-signal-helpers/Readme.md

 You can install a different version by checking the Releases page on Github and using a different version at the end of the package URL.

+⚠️ For IL2CPP to work with struct signals, Unity version 2021LTS is minimum requirement.

 ## Usage

 tbd...